Finding a music manager

 Know your power

 Remember, you do have bargaining power.
 Especially if you have already built up a healthy fanbase.
 And if you’re a member of the Musicians’ Union, we’ve got your back.
-If you’re thinking about finding a manager, have a contract you’d like checked or are thinking of going it alone and want advice, get in touch.
+If you’re thinking about finding an artist manager, have a contract you’d like checked or are thinking of going it alone and want advice, get in touch.

 Tags